A motivic conjecture of Milne

 In Milne's motivic approach to the proof of the {\it Langlands--Rapoport conjecture} (of [Mi2, Conj.
-4.4]) for Shimura varieties of Hodge type, Milne's conjecture plays a key role (see [Mi4], [Va6], and [Va8]).
+4.4]) for Shimura varieties of Hodge type, Milne's conjecture plays a key role (see [Mi4], [Va7], and [Va9]).
 We recall that Shimura varieties of Hodge type are {\it moduli spaces} of polarized abelian schemes endowed with level structures and with (specializations of) Hodge cycles and, due to this, they are also the main testing ground for many parts of the {\it Langlands program} (like zeta functions, local correspondences).
 Thus the importance of Milne's conjecture stems mainly from its meaningful applications to the Langlands program in general and to Shimura varieties in particular.
-Though for $p\Ge 5$, [Va1] and [Va6] combined can suffice for applications to the Langlands--Rapoport conjecture for Shimura varieties of Hodge type, for refined applications one needs the much stronger result of the Main Theorem.
-In future works we will use the Main Theorem as follows:
+Though for $p\Ge 5$, [Va1] and [Va7] combined can suffice for applications to the Langlands--Rapoport conjecture for Shimura varieties of Hodge type, for refined applications one needs the much stronger result of the Main Theorem.
+In future works we will use the Main Theorem and its proof as follows:

-{\bf (i)} To prove the existence of {\it integral canonical models} in mixed characteristics $(0,3)$ and $(0,2)$ of Shimura varieties of abelian type (see [Va1] for definitions and for the analogue result in mixed characteristic $(0,p)$ with $p\Ge 5$).
-See already [Va7].
+{\bf (i)} To prove the existence of {\it integral canonical models} in mixed characteristics $(0,3)$ and $(0,2)$ of Shimura varieties of abelian type with respect to hyperspecial subgroups (see [Va1] for definitions and for the analogue result in mixed characteristic $(0,p)$ with $p\Ge 5$).
+See already [Va8] and [Ki3].
+We emphasize that the methods used in [Ki3] work for $p=2$ only in exceptional cases while [Va8] also works for $p=2$.
+The key idea is that if $p=2$ and $G$ is a reductive group scheme, then one can always replace $D$ by another $2$-divisible group $D^{\prime}$ over $\Spec\,W(k)$ whose filtered $F$-crystal is the same as the one of $D$ and for which the Main Theorem holds (see [Va8, Part I, App.
+B] for details).

-{\bf (ii)} To study different stratifications of special fibres of good integral models of Shimura varieties of abelian type (see already [Va3, Sect.
-8] and [Va4]).
+{\bf (ii)} To study different {\it stratifications} of special fibres of good integral models of Shimura varieties of abelian type which are proved to exist in [Va8, Part I, Thm.
+1.5] (or which can be proved to exist based on loc. cit.) and which are far more general than the integral canonical models mentioned in (i) (see [Va3, Sect.
+8], [Va4, Sect.
+4], [Va5], etc.).

-{\bf (iii)} To construct a comprehensive theory of {\it automorphic vector bundles} on integral canonical models of Shimura varieties of abelian type (presently this theory is not complete even for Siegel modular varieties, cf. end of [FC, Ch.
+{\bf (iii)} To construct a comprehensive theory of {\it automorphic vector bundles} on integral good models of Shimura varieties of abelian type (presently this theory is not complete even for Siegel modular varieties, cf. end of [FC, Ch.
 VI, p.
 238]).

 {\bf (iv)} To get analogues of the Main Theorem and Corollary 1.3 for different {\it motives} associated to classes of polarized projective schemes whose moduli spaces are related to Shimura varieties (see [An] for such classes; we have in mind mainly the case of $H^2_{\text{crys}}$ and $H^2_{\acute{et}}$ groups of {\it hyperk\"ahler schemes}).